IepIweidieng/TJAPlayer3/tja.md

 * No commands should be placed after a branchless measure or `#BRANCHEND` and before the `#BRANCHSTART` command.
 * No drumroll-type notes should be defined as starting before and ending non-before the beginning or the end of the "branch"/path section.
-  * In TaikoJiro 1, such notes are handled as if the "branches"/paths are independent notecharts.
+  * In TaikoJiro 1, such notes are handled as if the "branches"/paths were independent notecharts.
 However, the visual appearance of such bar drumroll notes become broken when the note head in the target "branch"/paths is no longer drawn when switching the "branch"/paths.

 From: TaikoJiro v1.63